bradrn/brassica/Documentation.md

 This can be extremely useful when prototyping new rules, but is very slow for longer rulesets.
 For this reason, live updating is disabled by default.

-The command-line interface offers far fewer options than the graphical interfaces do.
+The command-line interface offers somewhat fewer options than the graphical interfaces do.
+However, it can be much easier to use for batch applications, e.g. processing all words in a dictionary file.
-Invoke it by running `brassica path/to/your/rules.bsc`.
+Invoke Brassica on the command-line by running `brassica path/to/your/rules.bsc`.
-`brassica` takes words as input on stdin, and outputs to stdout the results of applying the selected ruleset to these words.
+By default `brassica` takes words as input on stdin, and outputs to stdout the results of applying the selected ruleset to these words.
+However these defaults can be changed by means of the `--in`/`-i` and `--out`/`-o` command-line arguments respectively.
+For more details on using the command-line interface, run `brassica --help`.

 In addition to the two user interfaces, the library which powers Brassica can also be used directly from a Haskell program.
 For now, the best way to understand this library is simply by reading the commented source code in [`./src`](./src).